 If a polyethylene glycol-based ingredient is used in a cosmetic product, the word ‘polyethylene’ will be seen in the ingredients list on-pack.
 However, it is important to stress that this does not mean that the product contains plastic microbeads.

 What action has the cosmetics industry taken on plastic microbeads?

 This recommendation built on voluntary initiatives already taken by individual member companies of Cosmetics Europe.
-As a result, the vast majority of UK cosmetics manufacturers were already well on the way to removing plastic microbeads completely from products, prior to the introduction of the legilsation in the UK during 2018.
+As a result, the vast majority of UK cosmetics manufacturers were already well on the way to removing plastic microbeads completely from products before legislation came into force in the UK in 2018.
 This legislation banned plastic microbeads in rinse-off cosmetic and personal care products from mid-June 2018.

 Glitter is often used for visual effects in cosmetic products.
 Such glitter effects are achieved in a number of ways.